DRESSX: History

-DRESSX was founded in August 2020 in Los Angeles by female founders Daria Shapovalova and Natalia Modenova Julie Krasnienko, ex-Marketing and Business Development Director at Looksery, joined the team as a Head of Product and a founding team member.
+DRESSX was founded in Los Angeles, California, in 2020 by Ukrainian entrepreneurs Daria Shapovalova and Natalia Modenova.
+Julie Krasnienko, ex-Marketing and Business Development Director at Looksery, joined the team as a Head of Product and a founding team member.
 According to the media (Evening Standard, New York Times) the company was created to address the fashion industry's sustainability problem, offering digital clothes to substitute physical garments in content for social media.

 DRESSX uses image/video processing technologies for 3D fashion creation and digital dressing.
 The platform implements ML algorithms for body recognition and pose detection, render engines, CGI engines, and augmented reality technology for generating digital clothes and for digital dressing.